-The inventory and evaluation of vegetation and potential impacts on wildlife for TxDOT projects is governed by a MOU with the Texas Parks and Wildlife Department (TPWD),17 and implementing programmatic agreements (PAs).18 In accordance with the MOU, a Tier I Site Assessment was prepared to determine whether early coordination of the proposed project with TPWD would be required (TxDOT, 2017h).
+The inventory and evaluation of vegetation and potential impacts on wildlife for TxDOT projects is governed by a MOU with the Texas Parks and Wildlife Department (TPWD), 17 and implementing programmatic agreements (PAs).
+18 In accordance with the MOU, a Tier I Site Assessment was prepared to determine whether early coordination of the proposed project with TPWD would be required (TxDOT, 2017h).
 It was determined that vegetation impacts to the Tallgrass Prairie, Grassland; Disturbed Prairie; and Riparian TPWD Ecological Mapping Systems of Texas (EMST) land cover vegetation types would exceed the threshold for coordination with TPWD.
-TPWD coordination is also required due to the following: the presence and potential impacts to suitable habitat for the southern crawfish frog, a Species of Greatest Conservation Need (SGCN); the project requiring several NWPs with PCN; project impacts to isolated wetlands beyond the existing TxDOT ROW; and project impacts that would exceed 0.1 acre of riparian vegetation.
+TPWD coordination is also required due to the following: the presence and potential impacts to suitable habitat for the southern crawfish frog, a Species of Greatest Conservation Need (SGCN); the project requiring several NWPs with PCN; project impacts to more than 200 linear feet of stream channel at three separate crossings; project impacts to isolated wetlands beyond the existing TxDOT ROW; and project impacts that would exceed 0.1 acre of riparian vegetation.
 Early coordination with TPWD was conducted and completed on January 18, 2018 (see attached TPWD Coordination in Appendix G).
 No further coordination with TPWD would be required.